Energy, Recovery, Lime Kiln and Recaust

 2. Factors Affecting Phosphorus Up‐take/Dissolution during Slaking and Causticizing

-S. Maryam Sadegh Mousavi, University of Toronto
+S. Maryam Sadegh Mousavi, University of Toronto (presented by Nikolai DeMartini, University of Toronto)

 3. Online Image Analysis of Nodule Particle‐size Distribution for the Control of Lime Kiln Operation